April 26, 1993

 It is hard to think of another time when the relationship between press and president became so knotted as during the abortive nomination of Kimba Wood for attorney general.
-Wood's husband, Michael Kramer, is a political writer for Time, and in the course of the fiasco he wore many hats, and many at once.

 Joe Sobran, a syndicated columnist who was himself accused of anti-Semitism a few years ago, offers this perspective on the Pat Buchanan flap: "Jewish claims are being cut down to size in various ways.
 It's coded by a lot of Jews as anti-Semitism.
 I don't think it is.
 It's more like counter-Semitism.''
 Sobran says that "counter-Semitism," unlike anti-Semitism, does not seek a "negative outcome" for Jews.

 Pop Goes Elie Wiesel

 November 10, 1986

 "I was of course very stunned and grateful, and melancholy," Elie Wiesel told the The New York Times about his initial reaction to winning the 1986 Nobel Peace Prize.
 "I fell back into the mood of Yom Kippur, serious reflection about my parents and grandparents.
 It me half an hour to get out of it."
 But when Wiesel finally came to, he told a press conference in New York, "There are no coincidences.
 If it [winning the prize] happens after Yom Kippur here, then some of my friends and myself have prayed well."
 Actually, they did a little more than pray.